Florida City, Florida: Crime

-As of 2020, Florida City was rated as the #1 "most dangerous" city in the state of Florida.
+As of 2020, Florida City was rated as the number one "most dangerous" city in the state of Florida.
 Within a population of 11,826, it had a violent crime rate of 2,908.8 per 100,000.
 The poverty rate of the city was listed at 14%.

 Government and infrastructure

 The Florida Department of Corrections operates the Dade Correctional Institution and the Homestead Correctional Institution in an unincorporated area near Florida City.
 The Dade CI was originally the Dade Correctional Institution Annex, and the Homestead CI was originally the Dade Correctional Institution; the two received their current names on July 1, 2003.

 The United States Postal Service operates the Florida City Post Office.

 Education

 Florida City is a part of the Miami-Dade County Public Schools system.